Skip to Main Content

 Let’s break these questions down a bit.

-What Did The Organization Do For Members This Year?
+What Did the Organization Do For Members This Year?

-Let’s face it: your members are probably invested in your cause, but it’s more than possible that their lives don’t revolve around your organization.
+Let’s face it: Your members are probably invested in your cause, but it’s more than possible that their lives don’t revolve around your organization.

 Briefly remind members what you’ve offered them in the past year by mentioning:

-• Successful events you’ve planned.
+• Successful events you’ve planned

-• Community-building activities you’ve facilitated.
+• Community-building activities you’ve facilitated

-• Services or opportunities you’ve offered.
+• Services or opportunities you’ve offered

 After a quick jaunt down memory lane, your member should be able to fondly recall all they’ve gained after a year as a member of your organization.

-What Did Members Do For The Organization This Year?
+What Did Members Do For the Organization This Year?

 Organizations with membership programs are able to accomplish much more with the help of their members’ contributions.
 Members love to know where their membership fees are really going, so show them just how impactful their membership has been (and why they should renew it)!